-The Fund seeks to track the performance of a benchmark index that measures the investment return of stocks issued by companies located in developed and emerging markets, excluding the United States.
+The Fund seeks to track the performance of a benchmark index that measures the investment return of large-capitalization stocks in the United States.

 Fees and Expenses

 The following table describes the fees and expenses you may pay if you buy, hold, and sell ETF Shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.